-- (4) Messrs.
-Chidsey, Galbut, Leat and Ms. David each elected to receive their full annual retainers in the form of RSU awards.
-Accordingly, they each received 1,700 RSUs in lieu of their annual retainers for 2020.
+- (4) Ms. David elected to receive her full annual retainer in the form of RSU awards.
+Accordingly, she received 4,214 RSUs in lieu of her annual retainer for 2021.
+Mr. Abrams elected to receive \$50,000 of his full annual retainer in the form of RSU awards.
+Accordingly, he received 2,107 RSUs in lieu of \$50,000 of his annual retainer for 2021.
 The retainers that each of these directors elected to receive in RSUs are reported as though they had been paid in cash and not converted into RSUs. - (5) Any cash compensation payable to Mr. Dahnke was paid directly to a non-investment fund affiliate of his employer.